hdadvisors/chesterfield-market-analysis/docs/part-1b-4.md

 </table>

 *Sources: Freddie Mac Primary Mortgage Market Survey and Bureau of Labor Statistics, Occupational Employment and Wage Statistics, May 2021.*

+Among public sector employees working for the county, maximum home sales prices are higher, reflecting the stronger wages they command.
+However, most of these prices are at or below \$300,000, still well under the county's current median sales price of $330,000.

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:cf-public-price)Maximum home sales price for public sector occupations in Chesterfield County</caption>